Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Juli 2025 06.27.49 UTC
+- WIB: Kamis, 3 Juli 2025 09.18.41 UTC
-- WITA: Kamis, 3 Juli 2025 07.27.49 UTC
+- WITA: Kamis, 3 Juli 2025 10.18.41 UTC
-- WIT: Kamis, 3 Juli 2025 08.27.49 UTC
+- WIT: Kamis, 3 Juli 2025 11.18.41 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature